SergioPeterson/SergioPeterson/README.md

 ## Hi there 👋

-### Im Sergio W. Peterson a senior in CS/DS intrested in ML and CV
+### Im Sergio W. Peterson a recent UC Berkeley Grad in CS/DS intrested in ML and CV

 <h3>Experience</h3>
 <p>